April & May, Explore & Play

 How is the start of 2026 so far?
 I hope it’s been joyous and full of growth.
 I’m happy to return after taking a little pause from blogging.
 The past two months were full of rest, infrastructural rebuilding, and recovery from the 2025 storms and earthquakes.

 In this month’s article, let’s take a fun tour of the multi-beneficial and ultra-resilient edible trees in Healing Present.
-Balimbing, Gumamela, Kamunggay, Mulberry, and Curry Leaf trees and shrubs produce tasty leaves through out the year.
+Balimbing, Gumamela, Kamunggay, Mulberry, and Curry Leaf trees and shrubs produce tasty leaves throughout the year.
 These evergreen trees and shrubs can produce low-growing limbs short enough for me to easily harvest their leaves.
 Plus, the readily available tree leaves are delicious substitutes when ordinary vegetables are unavailable, too expensive, or low-quality at the local market.

 During the earthquakes, landslides, and typhoon, we temporarily lost road access to markets.
 Luckily, we could turn to our hardy, nutritious edible trees for an emergency food supply.
 Yes, we had emergency packaged snacks.
 Unfortunately, they are vitamin-deficient.
 They’re also consumed quickly when people are stressed, waiting for electricity, emergency services, or road access.

-All of the these tree leafy treasures are somewhat mild in flavor and easily absorb a recipe’s sauces and spices.
+All of these tree leafy treasures are somewhat mild in flavor and easily absorb a recipe’s sauces and spices.
 I usually steam, airfry, or boil them.
 Around the world, they are featured in stews, soups, seafood, roasted meat dishes, and even desserts.
 With or without a disaster, I love adding the yummy foliage to my meals.
 They are essential for flavor, fiber, and for my meal sequencing practice.

 Everyday, I practice meal sequencing to stop any blood sugar spikes.
 Tree leaves and vegetables are my daily appetizer.
 Meal sequencing just means eating an all-vegetable appetizer, then munching on proteins and fats second, and then completing the meal with starchy foods, carbs, or desserts.
 So basically I’ve stopped eating starches like bread and rice at the beginning of my meals.
-If you’re interested in learning about meal sequencing, here are a few recent articles on the how it regulates blood sugar and natural hunger hormones: 1, 2, 3.
+If you’re interested in learning about meal sequencing, here are a few recent articles on how it regulates blood sugar and natural hunger hormones: 1, 2, 3.

 Conceptual layout of a seated area with potted shrubs and a lush garden border of edible trees and wild groundcovers.